kylebittinger/abdiv/README.md

 ```

 The two sites have about the same number of total plants, but the
-ditsribution of species is much different.
+distribution of species is much different.
 More than half the plants in
 site 1 belong to a single species, whereas the plants in site 2 are
 almost evenly distributed across three different species.
 To get
 started, let’s look at a few ways to quantify the α-diversity for each